ricardomm7/leaflink/docs/sprintC/us028/02.analysis/Readme.md

-# US028 - List the tasks assigned to myself
+# US028 - List the entry assigned to myself

 ## 2. Analysis